AlexCasa/essential-web-app-starter-kit/README.md

       ...
 ```
 Note that `app/scripts/main.js` act as the build entry, recursively all the required module are bundle up into `public/bundle.js`.
+You need `.babelrc` file to compile `gulpfile.babel.js` from ES6 to ES5.

 ## License